 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and use less energy.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your All American Air Service Experts Heating & Air Conditioning Expert will investigate other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your All American Air Service Experts Expert will investigate other parts of your furnace first.

 You can expect to pay between $40 and $350 if you have to have a new low-fire pressure switch.

-When you need to have your furnace mended, turn to the Experts at All American Air Service Experts Heating & Air Conditioning to decipher the fault code and take care of the issue.
+When you need to have your furnace mended, contact the Experts at All American Air Service Experts to decipher the fault code and take care of the problem.